Powered by Flyland Powered by Flyland

 1-888-307-1527

-Cocaine addiction can lead to extreme physical and psychological consequences that can permanently affect users and those around them.
+Cocaine addiction can lead to severe physical and psychological consequences that may permanently affect users and those around them.

-As mentioned above, cocaine is used in different ways, and some of the methods have a more intense effect than others.
-One of the most common ways of using cocaine is to inhale (snort) the drug, which causes short-lasting results that gradually fade.
-To extend the high, users will snort more cocaine each hour or less to avoid withdrawal symptoms.
+As mentioned above, cocaine can be used in different ways, and some methods produce more intense effects than others.
+One of the most common methods is inhaling (snorting) the drug, which causes short-lasting effects that gradually fade.
+To prolong the high, users often snort more cocaine every hour or less to avoid withdrawal symptoms.

 Side effects of cocaine abuse may include: